opensafely/documentation/docs/job-server.md

 6. The temporary directory is deleted
 </details>

-The job will either succeed or fail.
+Each job will either succeed or fail.
 In either case, the output and log files are only visible in the secure environment to avoid disclosure of potentially sensitive information.